Ioannis-Orkos/CheatSheets/README.md

 # GitGuide
-List of git commands is short list to refresh memory.
+List of code is short list to refresh memory.
 For faster use stick it on windows sticky-note .